kcrary/istari/docs/case.md

     val goalContextCaseB  : (context, unit * Symbol.symbol, 'a tacticm) matcher -> 'a tacticm
     val goalContextnCaseB : (context, unit * int, 'a tacticm) matcher -> 'a tacticm

+    (* Returns (or passes to its continuation) a list containing the results for all matching hypotheses.
+Will not fail.
+Will not try other matches if subsequent tactics fail.
+    *)
+    val allContextCase : context -> Directory.directory -> (hyp, unit * Symbol.symbol, 'a) matcher -> 'a list
+    val allGoalContextCase : (hyp, unit * Symbol.symbol, 'a) matcher -> ('a list -> 'b tacticm) -> 'b tacticm

 ##### The matcher grammar